fabremx/react-course-materials/RenderProps/README.md

 );
 ```

-## Form component exemple
+## Form Component Example

-#### Context
+#### 📘 Context

-We have a `ContactForm` component which handle
+We have a `ContactForm` component which handle.

-- Display fields
+- Displaying fields
-- Handle values entered by user
+- Handling values entered by user

 ```js
 class ContactForm extends React.Component {